stay-tips/site/content/english/_index.md

 #How it Works
 how_it_works:
-  subtitle: "How Stay Tips works"
+  subtitle: "A Broken System, Reinvented"
   title: "What Stay Tips offers"
   description: "Our solution operates through three seamlessly connected apps: Guest, Host, and Partner.
 Each app is designed for its specific user: